raganwald-deprecated/faux/doc/functions.md

       };
     }

-Why bother?
-Well, if you don't use Functional Javascript or anything else like that, it may not be worth the trouble.
-However, consider this version using Functional Javascript and Rule Two:
+Why bother with Rule Three?
+Well, if you don't use `String.prototype.toFunction()` or anything else like that, it may not be worth the trouble.
+However, consider this version using `String.prototype.toFunction()` and Rule Two:

     before_display: {
         id:    ".castle.id",